A Passion for Locally-Sourced Foods

 Chef Jason has previously served as Executive Chef at some of South Carolina's premier dining destinations, providing delicious, healthy meals created from freshly harvested ingredients.

-In the two short years since his ambassadorship, and less than one year into his current tenure as Head Chef at The Village Cafe located in Aiken, South Carolina, Chef Jason has been tapped as a partner in the launch of the Lamson Test Kitchen, where America’s brightest chefs share personal stories, showcase their favorite recipes, and teach valuable kitchen techniques for inquisitive cooks around the globe.
+In the short time since his ambassadorship, and less than one year into his current tenure as Head Chef at The Village Cafe located in Aiken, South Carolina, Chef Jason was tapped as a partner in the launch of the Lamson Test Kitchen, where America’s brightest chefs share personal stories, showcase their favorite recipes, and teach valuable kitchen techniques for inquisitive cooks around the globe.

 Chef Jason's Recipe for Coq Au Vin